 Exif: f/9,5 | 144mm | ISO 100 | 1/90s + Bracketing

-The next morning I got up two hours before sunrise and once again found my way to the summit of the great dune.
-The wind of the night had cleared all footprints off the ridges and it was finally time to get out the wide lens.
+The next morning, I got up two hours before sunrise and once again found my way to the summit of the great dune.
+The wind of the night had cleared all footprints off the ridges, and it was finally time to get out the wide lens.
+It was a perfect day for landscape photography in Morocco.

 Sea of Sand